LogicAtom/flask-task-manager-project/README.md

     Everyone can view all posts.
 ******
-### Wireframes, mockups, diagrams etc. that were created as part of the design process.
+### Screenshots, wireframes, data modeling, diagrams etc. that were created as part of the design process.

 https://github.com/LogicAtom/flask-task-manager-project/tree/main/static/screenshots